Toddlers Brighten Up St Andrews Court

 Brian Logan, Chief Executive at Bield said “We are delighted that this project is doing so well.

 “I am glad to see something so little, can make such an impact.
 A fine example of how the littlest of things, in this case the toddlers, can make a huge difference.

 “A big thank you to the nursery staff and parents for jumping on bored and allowing the Buds Blossoms to be such as success.”

 The Buds Blossoms project has refreshed St Andrews Court and this project is encouraging family members, local churches and volunteers to get involved with the young children and the residents.
 This is all in a push to increase community involvement throughout Scotland.

-The full coverage can be viewed on the Care Industry News Website and was secured on behalf of Bield thanks to a proactive media relations campaign by Scottish PR agency Holyrood Partnership, experts in providing PR services to the care sector
+The full coverage can be viewed on the Care Industry News Website and was secured on behalf of Bield thanks to a proactive media relations campaign by Scottish PR agency Holyrood PR, experts in providing PR services to the care sector

 Comments Off on Humza Yousaf’s experience with Blackwood’s innovative tech hits the headlines